nsnam/ns-3-dev-git/README.md

 The code for the framework and the default models provided by ns-3 is built as a set of libraries.
-User simulations are expected to be written as simple programs that make use of these ns-3 libraries.
+User simulations are expected to be written in simple programs that make use of these ns-3 libraries.

-To build the set of default libraries and the example programs included in this package, you need to use the tool 'waf'.
+To build the set of default libraries together with example programs included in this package, you need to use the tool 'waf'.
 Detailed information on how to use waf is included in the file doc/build.txt

-However, the real quick and dirty way to get started is to type the command
+However, the real quick and easy way to get started is to type the command
 ```shell
 ./waf configure --enable-examples